ShomaJPN/PreventMountVolume/README.md

 ## Description
 Simple implementaion using launchd's StartOnMount trigger.(Not use fstab(5))
-The volume can be specified by Protocol(USB, Thunderbolt, PCI-Express, SATA..), UUID, VolumeName, and conbination thereof.
+The volume can be specified by Protocol(USB, Thunderbolt, PCI-Express, SATA..), UUID(Volume, Partition), VolumeName, and conbination thereof.

 ## Requirements
 - Bash (for ShellScript)